 Not a Kindle reader?
-YES, you can still get my books!
+That’s okay, you can still get my books!

-It’s true – my books are for sale on Amazon, Smashwords and Barnes & Nobel.
-I have worked very hard to make it possible for everyone, no matter what ereader/app you have, to read my books.
+It’s true – my books are for sale on Amazon, Smashwords, Barnes & Nobel, as well as many brick and mortar book stores.
+I have worked very hard to make it possible for everyone, no matter what ereader/app you may have, to read my books.

 Here’s how you can read my books on your non-Kindle devices: